 Vital capacity and total lung capacity

-15. What are the two types of restrictive lung disease?
+15. What are the two types of restrictive lung diseases?

 Intrinsic and extrinsic